Originally Broadcasting Live!

 George Kello

-Originally from the Norfolk area, where he still lives, he graduated from Bayside High in VA Beach and did a stint at a broadcasting school before landing the gig at RVC.
-He remains an active and intrepid traveler (with a preference for searching out high-quality street art) and a self-professed deadbeat intellectual whose sharp-witted running musings on life in all its mutated glory continues to enhance our interactions.
+Originally from the Norfolk area, he graduated from Bayside High in VA Beach and did a stint at a broadcasting school before landing the gig at RVC then WOWI, and did a short stint as Max Baxter on WNOR-FM before realizing that corporate radio was not to his liking.
+He was an intrepid traveler (with a preference for searching out high-quality street art) and a self-professed deadbeat intellectual whose sharp-witted running musings on life in all its mutated glory enhanced the airwaves and our interactions.